luraess/geo-hpc-course/README.md

 Set the default `viz = false` flag to `true` if you want to plot output in all codes beyond step 2.

 #### Running Julia MPI
 This section is about launching a Julia MPI script.
 For [MPI.jl] install notes, refer to the [Advanced start - Julia MPI](#julia-mpi) section and the [MPI.jl] doc.
 In the proposed approach, each MPI process will handle one CPU thread.
-In the MPI GPU case, one GPU is related to each MPI process.
+In the MPI GPU case (multi-GPUs), each MPI process handles one GPU.

 Assuming a working Julia MPI installation, a Julia MPI program can be launched using the Julia MPI wrapper `mpiexecjl` (located in `~/.julia/bin`).